devil may care.

 You can guess what happens next.

-Yup, Jimmy stabs the man before stomping off and shooting Mrs Launois in the face.
+Yup, Paddy stabs the man before stomping off and shooting Mrs Launois in the face.

-And if that's not Brexit in a nutshell I don't know what is.
+And if that's not the state of Scottish politics in a nutshell I don't know what is.

 Anyway, with all those random killings out of the way - filmed it seems because when reviewing a first edit of the movie Launois realized he had less than an hour's worth of usable footage so got his pals together to shoot a whole new opening sequence - it's into the plot good and proper as we're introduced to some vacuous guy and his - even more vacuous - wife who are currently enjoying a nice drive in the country.